 In the tortoise-tts directory, navigate to the tortoise/voices directory.
 There are several sub-directories, containing .wav files for various default voices for Tortoise.

-.
+Create a new directory for your voice recordings.
+I named the directory robert.
 Then copy your voice recordings to it.
 My directory contains five samples of myself speaking.

 ~/Projects/Personal/tortoise-tts/tortoise/voices/robert